 The Grant Writing Laboratory and Office of Sponsored Programs provide a New Faculty Sponsored Funding Orientation annually.
 For inquiries, please email firstname.lastname@example.org.

 The Grant Writing Laboratory and Office of Sponsored Programs provide Grant Workshops on a series of grant-related topics during the year.
-The Spring 2019 Lunch and Learn sessions begin January 2019.
-For more information and registration, please visit 2019 Lunch & Learn Grant Workshops.
+The 2019 Lunch and Learn Grant Workshops concluded as of April 30, 2019.
+For updates regarding future sessions, please visit The Grant Writing Laboratory website.

 The Office of Sponsored Programs and Contracts & Grants Accounting Office are going to offer workshops on post-award management that is designed for Principal Investigators, Project Directors, Project Coordinators and other support staff who are involved in active sponsored programs at NSU.
 Updates on upcoming workshops coming soon.